 Sharing the load

-Property taxes are the District’s main source of revenue in providing valuable services to residents.
-Property tax bills are mailed out at the end of May and due on July 3rd.
+Annual property taxes are the District’s main source of revenue and are critical to providing valuable programs and services to residents in the community.
+Property tax bills will be mailed out at the end of May and due on Monday, July 4, 2022.
 The collection of property taxes also includes revenues that the City collects on behalf of other agencies.
-For example, a portion of property tax collections are distributed to the Province for School Tax, BC Assessment, the Municipal Finance Authority, and the Regional District of Fraser Fort George.
+For example, a portion of property tax collections are distributed to the Province for School Tax, Police Tax, BC Assessment, the Municipal Finance Authority, and the Regional District of Fraser Fort George, and Regional Hospital.

 Property Tax Due Dates

-Property tax notices will be mailed to property owners approximately the 3rd week of May.
-Property Taxes and properly completed Homeowner Grant Applications were due July 3, 2018.
+Property tax notices will be mailed to property owners at the end of May.
+Property tax due date is Monday, July 4, 2022.

 How to Pay Your Property Tax